 Abstract

-The purpose f this study was to investigate association between teaching creativity and student academic performance in secondary schools in Garissa Township Sub-County, Kenya.
-Specifically, it examined.
-Thus, the study assessed whether teaching creativity determined the student academic performance in secondary schools in Garissa Township Sub-County, Kenya Anchored in the Self-Determination Theory, the research adopted a positivist paradigm and employed a correlational research design.
+The purpose of this study was to investigate the association between teaching creativity and student academic performance in secondary schools in Garissa Township Sub-County, Kenya.
+Specifically, it examined.??????
+Thus, the study assessed whether teaching creativity determined the student academic performance in secondary schools in Garissa Township Sub-County, Kenya.
+Anchored in the Self-Determination Theory, the research adopted a positivist paradigm and employed a correlational research design.
 Data were collected from 105 teachers, 9 principals, 9 deputy principals, and the Sub- County Director of Education using structured questionnaires and semi-structured interviews.
 Census sampling was used.
 Quantitative data were analyzed using descriptive and inferential statistics, including Pearson product–moment correlation, while qualitative data were thematically analyzed.
 Findings revealed statistically significant strong positive association between creativity in teaching and student academic performance and teacher professional knowledge and application (r = .65, p < .001).
 Qualitative data further supported the quantitative findings, revealing that teachers’ creativity was higher and linked to professional growth.
 The study concludes that creative pedagogy can enhance academic performance, especially when educators perceive the system as supportive rather than punitive.
 It recommends that policymakers strengthen appraisal systems by investing in continuous teacher capacity building.
 These strategies are essential for translating appraisal processes into improved learning outcomes in public secondary schools.

 Keywords: Academic Performance, Creativity, Professional Development, Secondary Schools